Seahawks training camp impressions: For now, Bobby Wagner sits and waits for extension

 A few other lineup notes: Geno Smith was the backup QB with Paxton Lynch third; DK Metcalf worked with the second offense primarily; the second OL consisted of, from left to right, Jamarco Jones, Ethan Pocic, Joey Hunt, Jordan Simmons and George Fant; Fant also got a lot of work as a tight end/eligible tackle; the second LB grouping was SLB Shaquem Griffin, MLB Cody Barton and WLB Justin Currie.

-Carroll said it was a definite positive that the team did not have to place defensive end Ziggy Ansah on the PUP list and he repeated what he has said all along that he expects Ansah to be ready for the start of the regular season.
+Carroll said it was a definite positive that the team did not have to place defensive end Ziggy Ansah on the physically unable to perform (PUP) list and he repeated what he has said all along that he expects Ansah to be ready for the start of the regular season.

-“I’m not holding out anything but that he is going to be,’’ Carroll said.
-“I just think that he is.’’

-Carroll noted that Ansah that has been able to lift weights and has his weight back up to 270 after it had drifted into the 250 range following shoulder surgery last year.
+Carroll noted Ansah has been able to lift weights and has his weight back up to 270 pounds after it had drifted into the 250 range following shoulder surgery last year.

 But as of yet, Ansah is not ready to practice.
 On Thursday he again was confined to working on the side doing conditioning, though Carroll said one reason to not have him on the PUP list is that he can take part in walkthroughs.